adrfer/mumm-ra/README.md

     bash <(curl -sL https://raw.github.com/adrfer/mumm-ra/master/transform)

-Feel free to review and modify the script to your needs!
+Feel free to review and modify the `transform` script to better suit your needs!

 ## Customize in ~/.mumm-ra.local